 Geography is relevant to our pupils as it enables them to relate many aspects of their own lives to the environment in which they live.
 It is essential that our pupils experience Geography, though it should be at a level appropriate to their development and abilities.

-As of September 2017 Geography at Bank View High School is taught as a discreet subject to the Primary Class (Key Stage 2), Years 7 to 9 and Base 1 (Key Stage 3) and to the Base 2 class (Key Stage 4).
-At Primary, Key Stage 3 and Base 2 History and Geography are currently taught on a rotational basis with Geography being taught during the spring and early summer term (to May).
+As of September 2018 Geography at Bank View High School is taught as a discreet subject to the Primary Classes (Key Stage 2) by their form tutor.
+Years 7 to 9 and Base 1 (Key Stage 3) are taught by the subject coordinator.
+At Key Stage 3 and Base 1 History and Geography are currently taught on a rotational basis with Geography being taught during the spring and early summer term (to May).

 Each class has a 60-minute lesson each week.
-At Key Stage 4 and Post 16 elements of Geography are incorporated into other studies such as Life Skills where skills learnt at Key Stage 3 can be used and developed.
+At Key Stage 4 and Post 16 elements of Geography are incorporated into other studies such as Life Skills / Open Awards where skills learnt at Key Stage 3 can be used and developed.